 Find the general ECON principles for timetable and exam planning here: General principles - ECON

-WISEflow is our digital exam platform for both oral and written exams.
-All marks must be entered into WISEflow.
-If there are multiple assessors for an exam, all assessors must enter the mark.
+That is also where all grades must be entered.
+If there are multiple assessors for an exam, all assessors must enter the grade.

-For oral exams, it is important that the entry is made on the exact day of the exam.
+For oral exams, it is important that the grades are entered on the exact day of the exam.

 When preparing a written exam, please consider the following: